-Public awareness events, such as "Take Back the Night," vigils, protests, or other forums in which disclosures of incidents of sexual misconduct occur, are not considered notice to the College of sexual misconduct for purposes of its obligation to investigate any particular incident(s).
-Such events may, however, inform the need for campus wide education and
+Public awareness events, such as "Take Back the Night," vigils, protests, or other forums in which disclosures of incidents of sexual harassment occur, are not considered notice to the College of sexual harassment for purposes of its obligation to investigate any particular incident(s).
+Such events may, however, inform the need for campus-wide education and prevention efforts, and the College will provide information about Title IX resources at these events.